mattstratton/how-to-train-your-dragon-talks/how-to-train-your-dragon-talks.md

 ![left](images/paul.jpg)

-# You don't have to PREED it
+# You don't have <br> to PREED it

-^ This is a reference to J. Paul Reed who wants to have a new talk for every conference he speaks at.
-This is exhausting.

----

-# Don't overkill

 - Come up with one or two abstracts and submit them everywhere
 - This is how the pros (i.e., Jez) do it
 - Having to create new content for every engagement is exhausting

+^ This is a reference to J. Paul Reed who wants to have a new talk for every conference he speaks at.
+This is exhausting.

 ---